The Digital Wonder Watch (1999)

 Poet, playwright and translator May Swenson (1913-1989) was born the eldest of ten children in Logan, Utah, and attended Utah State University, graduating in 1934.
 Swenson’s many honors include the Bollingen Prize, and Guggenheim and MacArthur Fellowships.
 Her poems are rhythmic, playful and witty, frequently choosing as subjects love, human nature, the natural world, geography, invention—and occasionally baseball.
 She delights in writing for children, and for the child in the adult.
 Her legacy at Utah State University includes the May Swenson Project and a poetry award in her name.
 “The Digital Wonder Watch” appears in Swenson’s last volume of poems, In Other Words, published by Knopf.

-For the conductor: measures 77-79 offer an opportunity to contrast the choral tone qualities of “hot” and “cold.”
+Measures 77-79 offer an opportunity to contrast the choral tone qualities of “hot” and “cold.”
 In m.
 87, the [d] of old may be omitted in the upper voices.
 Measures 139-147 should whirl chaotically, as though the watch has gone haywire.

 When I look at the time,